tomperrine/dns-purist/README.md

 It is not intended as a BIND zone file syntax checker, "named-checkconf" is a better tool for that specific case.

+Dns-purist works by loading all the named zones into single forward (A/AAAA/CNAME) and reverse (PTR) internal databases and then looking for forward/reverse inconsistencies in all the loaded information.

+All zone files are searched for all record types.
+This will catch the case where PTR records are located in a forward zone, and A/AAAA/CNAME records are included in a reverse zone.

+SOA and other tests are on the to-do list.

-DNS-purist takes multiple zones as either zone files already downloaded from servers (via AXFR), or by doing its own AXFR for a zone.
+DNS-purist takes multiple zones as either BIND-style zone files already downloaded from servers (via AXFR), or by doing its own AXFR for a zone.
 Doing the AXFR requires that the host running dns-purist has permission to actually do zone transfers for the indicated zones from an appropriate DNS server.

+DNS-purist reconizes and processes file arguments based in their suffix.
+It recognizes files of forward zones, reverse zones and external zones.

 Arguments that end in ".zone" are assumed to be forward zone files.
 Arguments that end in ".revzone" are assumed to be reverse zone files.
+Arguments that end in "extzone" are assumed to indicate files containing "external zones".
+External zones are lists of DNS zones (as opposed to actual zone-format files) for which pointers to them (such as CNAMES) should just be assumed to be correct.
+Think of them as a way to pretend that the necessary DNS lookup succeeded.
+These are useful when you have CNAMES out to other providers, such as AWS or Google and you don't want to check those entries.

+All other arguments are assumed to be the names of zones that should be AXFR'ed by dns-purist.
 For non-file zone arguments, those ending in "in-addr.arpa" and "ip6.arpa" are automatically detected as reverse zones, all others will be processed as forward zones.

-All other arguments are assumed to be the names of zones that should be AXFR'ed by dns-purist.

-Dns-purist works by loading all the named zones into single forward (A/AAAA/CNAME) and reverse (PTR) internal databases and then looking for forward/reverse inconsistencies in all the loaded information.

-SOA and other tests are on the to-do list.

 In general, dns-purist will not look beyond the loaded zones, except when requested ("--allow_dns_lookups") it can do individual DNS